 During the 2020/21 flu vaccination season free flu vaccinations are being offered to all our registered patients aged 65 and over (this includes anyone who will have had their 65th birthday by 31st March 2021), patients with a chronic disease such as diabetes, chronic respiratory disease and asthma, chronic renal disease, coronary heart disease, immunosuppression and neurological disease such as stroke, carers and pregnant women.
-Dedicated clinics for all our eligible patients in these categories are being held in September, October and November 2020.
-In order to minimise risk due to coronavirus the clinics will be run slightly differently this year.
-Clinics will be held outside when possible and we will be operating a socially distanced queuing system.
+Dedicated clinics for all our eligible patients in these categories have been held in September, October and November 2020.
+In order to minimise risk due to coronavirus the clinics have been run slightly differently this year.
+Clinics are held outside when possible and we are operating a socially distanced queuing system.
 Please view these videos to see how we are making sure we protect you during the pandemic : https://youtu.be/ly2Jix9-_Ew https://youtu.be/e9DBnLYqJcw

 If you are experiencing any of the Covid-19 symptoms, DO NOT COME to a clinic.
 Self-isolate for two weeks and alert those you have been in contact with.

 You will have seen in the news that the flu vaccination programme has been broadened to include healthy 50-64 year olds.
 These patients will be able to get their free flu vaccination at the London Lane Clinic in the next phase of this year’s expanded flu vaccination campaign.
 We will be oeprating a slightly different system for this age group as follows: